This document describes the changes in Toast API releases.

 In restaurants using versions of the Toast POS application

-earlier than 2.46, you can perform refunds from the Toast
+earlier than 2.46, you can perform refunds from Toast Web that

 amounts consistently.
 No refunds will change the check amount.